Brockton Area Transit Authority

 Brockton Area Transit Authority, branded as Brockton Area Transit (BAT), is a public, non-profit organization in Massachusetts, charged with providing public transportation to the Brockton area, consisting of the city of Brockton and the adjoining towns of Abington, Avon, East Bridgewater, Easton, Milton, Randolph, Rockland, Stoughton & West Bridgewater.

 BAT provides fixed route bus services and paratransit services within its area.
 The primary interchange is the BAT Centre, located adjacent to Brockton station.

 As of 2018, BAT operated a fleet of 41 Gillig Low Floor buses, 19 Ford Elkhart Coach buses, and 40 minibuses of two types.

 All BAT transit buses accept cash payment or allow fare to be paid via CharlieCard.

+In 2024 the system revived a total of 2,553,455 passenger boardings.

 History

 Brockton bus service was previously operated by Union Street Railway, until a protracted labor strike prompted the city to buy the routes and buses in September 1973.
 One year later, this system was reorganized as BAT to secure state funding, and encourage regional participation.